jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 define it,” said he.
 “But at any time, day or night, a telegram would bring me down to your help.”

-### ADVENTURE XII.
-THE ADVENTURE OF THE COPPER BEECHES 188

 “That is enough.”
 She rose briskly from her chair with the anxiety all swept from her face.
 “I shall go down to Hampshire quite easy in my mind now.
 I shall write to Mr. Rucastle at once, sacrifice my poor hair to-night, and start for Winch-